the-human-colossus-foundation/microledger-spec/microledger.md

 ![composability](assets/composability.png)

-### Ownership Transferability (rotation)
+### Ownership Transferability

-Current custodian (or a set of custodians for multisig) may rotate the ownership of Microledger to one or more next custodians.
+Current custodian (or a set of custodians for multisig) may transfer the ownership of Microledger to one or more next custodians.

 ![ownership-transferability](assets/ownership-transferability.png)